Bruton: Churches

-Both the 14th-century Church of St Mary, and the Church of the Holy Trinity, in Wyke Champflower, dated at 1623, are Grade I listed buildings.
+Both the 14th-century Church of St Mary, and the Church of the Holy Trinity in Wyke Champflower, dated at 1623, are Grade I listed buildings.

 John Wesley preached in Bruton in 1776.
 A Methodist chapel at West End was opened in 1848.
 The congregation was served by the Somerset Mission Circuit and more recently by the Somerset Mendip Circuit.

 Schools

-Bruton is known for three long-standing secondary schools – King's School, Bruton (founded 1519); Sexey's School (founded 1889); and Bruton School for Girls (Sunny Hill) (founded 1900).
-Each has a sixth form, and a tradition of boarding.
+Bruton is known for two long-standing secondary schools: King's School (founded 1519) and Sexey's School (founded 1889).
+Both have a sixth form, and a tradition of boarding.

 One of Bruton's notable historic characters was Hugh Sexey (1556–1619), who was born locally and attended Bruton Grammar School.
-By the age of 43 he was appointed as Royal auditor of the Exchequer to Queen Elizabeth I and later King James I. After his death, his trustees established Sexey's Hospital in Bruton as an institution to care for the elderly.
+By the age of 43 he was appointed as royal auditor of the Exchequer to Queen Elizabeth I and later King James I. After his death, his trustees established Sexey's Hospital in Bruton as an institution to care for the elderly.
 Sexey's trust was mainly involved with educational causes.
-The politician behind the Education Act 1902, Henry Hobhouse, MP (1854–1937), was involved in founding of Sexey's School and Sunny Hill.
+The politician behind the Education Act 1902, Henry Hobhouse (1854–1937), was involved in the founding of Sexey's School as well as Sunny Hill school (later Bruton School for Girls, open from 1901 to 2022).